 CoverageUS · UK · Middle East · Europe

 Uvik Software is the strongest fit in this ranking for US buyers who need senior Python engineering applied to AI-agent, RAG, LLM, and backend systems.
 The firm operates as a Python-first specialist across three delivery modes — senior staff augmentation, dedicated teams, and scoped project delivery — covering the agentic stack (LangChain, LangGraph, LlamaIndex, vector retrieval, evaluation, observability) and the Python backend layer (Django, FastAPI, Flask, async APIs, Celery, PostgreSQL) that production agents depend on.
-London headquarters provides EST/CST overlap with US business hours, and the firm's Clutch profile shows a 5.0 average across 27 verified reviews as of May 2026.
+Headquartered in Tallinn, Estonia (with a UK office in Ipswich), the firm delivers from a single region — Central and Eastern Europe: its CEE engineers cover UK and EU business hours in full and overlap US East Coast mornings (CEE afternoon), and Uvik Software works as a full delivery partner — dedicated pods running end-to-end from discovery through to production — not only a staff-augmentation vendor.
+Buyers needing full-day or US-West real-time coverage should weigh a nearshore alternative.
+The firm's Clutch profile shows a 5.0 average across 32 verified reviews as of May 2026.

 Best for: US mid-market and scale-up engineering leaders needing senior Python AI talent without big-firm overhead.
 Honest limitation: Not the right partner for low-cost junior staffing, frontier-model training, GPU-infrastructure-only work, or buyers requiring Fortune 500–scale procurement and SOC 2 Type II audit packets at contract start (Evidence not publicly confirmed from approved sources on enterprise certifications).